 • Participants who are repeat defaulters and have missed 'X' number of visits (as determined by the site).
 Repeat defaulters are different from chronic defaulters (Section 8.5) in that the missed visits evaluated are in total, i.e., not necessarily sequential (as they are for chronic defaulters).
 These participants may require specific counseling approaches, and site flexibility in order to accommodate their schedules or concerns.

 8.7 Retention Tips

-Some general strategies for maximizing participant retention are presented in protocol Section 5.1.2.
-Additional tips for successful retention are as follows:
+Some general strategies for maximizing participant retention are as follows: